DiscoverCCRI/sdi-12-data-collector/README.md

 ```
 cd DIRECTORY
 ```
-- Modify FILENAME to match your current implementation:
+- Modify config.yaml to match your implementation:
    - Refer to comments for necessary changes
 ```
-nano FILENAME
+nano config.yaml
 ```
 - Build docker image in current directory:
    - This will take a while